Grislow/KnowledgeBase/javascript/md/es5.md

 ## Regular Expressions
 Or regexp are objects containing a pattern that is searched for in strings.
 A regexp can either return the first match or it can search the whole string if a _global_ flag is set.

-### Initialization
+### Instantiation
-A regular expression can be initialized through a literal or a constructor function:
+A regular expression can be instantiated through a literal or a constructor function:
 * __literal__ is better if the reg exp is a constant
 * __constructor function__ is better if the reg exp may change